• Skip to primary navigation

 Can I use chicken breast in this recipe?

-Simply substitute the yoghurt for coconut milk and the ghee for vegetable oil.
-The taste will be different but it is still a nice curry.
+Yes, simply substitute the yoghurt for coconut milk and the ghee for vegetable oil.
+The taste will be a little bit different, but it is still a delicious curry.

 Is this a hot curry?

-The finished dish doesn't have a coriander flavour but it is necessary for the recipe.
+No. The finished dish doesn't have a coriander flavour, but it is necessary for the recipe.
 Please don't leave it out.

 Can I use olive oil?